 We're always looking for motivated students to join our group.
-Thinking of coming to RWU for undergrad?
+Thinking of coming to RWU to study Biology, Marine Biology, or Environmental Sciences?
 Contact Koty to explore joining our research team while you're here!

 Want to learn more about Astrangia and the people who study it?
 Check out the Temperate Coral Research Group, a large coordinated community of researchers dedicated to studying temperate corals, including corals belonging to the genera Astrangia and Oculina.
 We hold the Temperate Coral Research Conference biennially at Roger Williams University.

 The Sharp Lab is part of the Rhode Island Microbiome Consortium